NagaRaghuram/Linear-Regression-Model/README.md

 various features like size, location, and more.
 Whether you're a buyer looking for the best deal or a seller aiming to price your property right, this project provides valuable insights to navigate the real estate market.

+Usage:
+(1)Clone this repository: git clone https://github.com/NagaRaghuram (Your Username)/customer-segmentation.git cd customer-segmentation
+(2)Update the dataset path in the code to your CSV file.
+(3)Run the script:python

 🚀 Key Features
 >>Data Wizardry: Effortlessly cleans and preprocesses data to ensure high-quality inputs for modeling.
 >>Model Power: Explore multiple regression techniques, including Linear Regression and Random Forest, to find the best fit for your data.